AssetMantle/modules/Contributing.md

 - `master` must never fail `make lint test test-race`.
 - No `--force` onto `master` (except when reverting a broken commit, which should seldom happen).
 - Create a branch to start a wok:
-    - Fork the repo (core developers must create a branch directly in the Persistence SDK repo), branch from the HEAD of `master`, make some commits, and submit a PR to `master`.
+    - Fork the repo (core developers must create a branch directly in the AssetMantle modules repo), branch from the HEAD of `master`, make some commits, and submit a PR to `master`.
-    - For core developers working within the `cosmos-sdk` repo, follow branch name conventions to ensure a clear ownership of branches: `{moniker}/{issue#}-branch-name`.
+    - For core developers working within the `modules` repo, follow branch name conventions to ensure a clear ownership of branches: `{moniker}/{issue#}-branch-name`.
     - See [Branching Model](#branching-model-and-release) for more details.
 - Be sure to run `make format` before every commit.
 The easiest way to do this is have your editor run it for you upon